2021 Investment Climate Statements: United Kingdom

 Policies Towards Foreign Direct Investment

-The UK encourages foreign direct investment.
-With a few exceptions, the government does not discriminate between nationals and foreign individuals in the formation and operation of private companies.
-The Department for International Trade actively promotes direct foreign investment, and prepares market information for a variety of industries.
+The UK actively encourages inward FDI.
+The Department for International Trade, including through its newly created Office for Investment, actively promotes inward investment and prepares market information for a variety of industries.
 U.S. companies establishing British subsidiaries generally encounter no special nationality requirements on directors or shareholders.
 Once established in the UK, foreign-owned companies are treated no differently from UK firms.
-The British Government is a strong defender of the rights of any British-registered company, irrespective of its nationality of ownership, reflected in the fact that the UK has never had to defend an investment dispute at the level of international arbitration.
+The UK government is a strong defender of the rights of any British-registered company, irrespective of its nationality of ownership.

 Limits on Foreign Control and Right to Private Ownership and Establishment

-Foreign ownership is limited in only a few strategic private sector companies, such as Rolls Royce (aerospace) and BAE Systems (aircraft and defense).
+Foreign ownership is limited in only a few private sector companies for national security reasons, such as Rolls Royce (aerospace) and BAE Systems (aircraft and defense).
 No individual foreign shareholder may own more than 15 percent of these companies.
 Theoretically, the government can block the acquisition of manufacturing assets from abroad by invoking the Industry Act of 1975, but it has never done so.
 Investments in energy and power generation require environmental approvals.
 Certain service activities (like radio and land-based television broadcasting) are subject to licensing.
-The Enterprise Act of 2002 extends powers to the UK government to intervene in mergers which might give rise to national security implications and into which they would not otherwise be able to intervene.

-The UK requires that at least one director of any company registered in the UK be ordinarily resident in the UK.
-The UK, as a member of the Organization for Economic Cooperation and Development (OECD), subscribes to the OECD Codes of Liberalization and is committed to minimizing limits on foreign investment.
+The UK requires that at least one director of any company registered in the UK be ordinarily resident in the country.

 The UK government has promoted administrative efficiency to facilitate business creation and operation.
-The online business registration process is clearly defined, though some types of company cannot register as an overseas firm in the UK, including partnerships and unincorporated bodies.
+The online business registration process is clearly defined, though some types of companies cannot register as an overseas firm in the UK, including partnerships and unincorporated bodies.
 Registration as an overseas company is only required when the company has some degree of physical presence in the UK.
 After registering their business with the UK governmental body Companies House, overseas firms must separately register to pay corporation tax within three months.
-On average, the process of setting up a business in the UK requires thirteen days, compared to the European average of 32 days, putting the UK in first place in Europe and sixth in the world.
-As of April 2016, companies have to declare all “persons of significant control.”
-This policy recognizes that individuals other than named directors can have significant influence on a company’s activity and that this information should be transparent.
-More information is available at this link: https://www.gov.uk/government/publications/guidance-to-the-people-with-significant-control-requirements-for-companies-and-limited-liability-partnerships.
-Companies House maintains a free, publicly searchable directory, available at this link: https://www.gov.uk/get-information-about-a-company.
+On average, the process of setting up a business in the UK requires 13 days, compared to the European average of 32 days, putting the UK in first place in Europe and sixth in the world.

 Special Section on the British Overseas Territories and Crown Dependencies